-In a recent discussion on the Teach Preschool page on Facebook, one of my readers suggested I check out “The Looking Book” by Patrice Barton.
+In a recent discussion on the Teach Preschool page on Facebook, one of my readers suggested I check out “The Looking Book” written by P.K.
+Hallinan and illustrated by Patrice Barton.
 So, of course, I tracked down a copy of the book and loved it immediately…

 As the boys begin their looking adventure, they discover lots of really cool things outside and decide that spending time outdoors is a fun idea after all…

 Now just so you know, whether you have a copy of this book or not, anyone can certainly introduce the idea of going on a looking walk.
-All you need is a pair of cheap plastic glasses without the lens or you can make a pair of lookers if you happen to be really creative.
+All you need is a pair of cheap plastic glasses without the lens or kids can get really creative and make their own pair of lookers.
 Add your lookers and come up with your own tale to tell the children about going on a looking walk…

-After reading “The Looking Book,” I gave each child their own pair of lookers to wear.
+After reading “The Looking Book,” each child brought their own pair of lookers to wear.
 The whole idea of wearing “lookers” was fascinating to the children.
-Before going outside, everyone tried on their lookers and then we all looked up, then down, then side-to-side and stopped after each turn to shout out what we could see with our lookers on.
+Before going outside, everyone tried out their lookers.
+Together we all looked up, then down, then side-to-side, and stopped after each turn to shout out what we could see with our lookers on.
 This helped us practice the skill of looking through lookers.
 Next, I invited the children to go and grab their jackets so we could head outdoors and go on a real looking walk.

-I purchased packages of cheap kids glasses you get in the party supply area at our local Walmart then actually punched all the lenses out.
+If purchasing lookers, I have found packages of cheap kids glasses in the party supply area at our local Walmart then actually punched all the lenses out.
 I saved the lenses just in case an idea of something we can do with them occurs to me in the near future.

 The children looked everywhere and would often run to show Mr. Hayden what they found while they were looking…